 Theatre Arts: The students will learn the basics of acting, performing, directing, writing, and tech theatre.

-- The student will learn theatrical terminology.
-This includes stage directions, areas of the theater, and acting terms.
+- Students can identify theatrical terminology.
+This includes stage directions, areas of the theater, acting terms, and having an understanding of technical theatre.

-- The student will know how to evaluate a theatrical work in the areas of form, content, technique, and purpose.
+- Students can evaluate a theatrical work in the areas of form, content, technique, and purpose.

-- The student will demonstrate an awareness of a variety of theatrical styles.
+- Student can discover a variety of theatrical styles.

-- The student will demonstrate that theatre both reflects and influences culture.
+- Students can assess how theatre reflects and influences culture.

-- The student will demonstrate the ability to be responsible and to work successfully with his/her peers.
+- Students can demonstrate the ability to be responsible and to work successfully with his/her peers.